Huawei-APAC-Professional-Services/hfa/README.md

 HFA follows key design principles across different design areas which accommodate all application portfolios and enable application migration, modernization, and innovation at scale.

+This workshop is divided to three different level according to the complexity

 ## Repository Structure

 ```mermaid
 gitGraph